 - There are different arrangements for manufacturers that produce <300,000 and <10,000 cars in any year, so as to protect the diversity of the market;

-- Failure to meet their individual target sees manufacturers receive a fine; in 2020 this will be €95 per gram of exceedance per vehicle registered in the calendar year;
+- Failure to meet their individual target sees manufacturers receive a fine; from 2019 this is €95 per gram of exceedance per vehicle registered in the calendar year;

 - In 2019, a new regulation (EU Regulation No. 631/2019) was agreed by Member States, establishing new CO₂ reduction targets of 15% by 2025 and 37.5% reduction by 2030, both against a 2021 baseline.

 There are several facts to bear in mind for anyone owning or driving a car who is wondering how the Regulation will affect them: